Get Help Today(877) 648-4288

 Have you ever wanted to fall asleep so badly that you tossed and turned for hours at a time?
-This problem has led to the development of sleeping pills.
-Sleeping pills are only prescribed as a short-term solution for sleep.
-Many people are misinformed about the proper usage of sleeping pills and believe they cannot be addicted, which is completely untrue.
-Users frequently up their doses (without the guidance of a doctor) when they urgently want to sleep, thus increasing their tolerance and their risk for addiction.
+This problem has led to the development of Sleeping Pills.
+They are only prescribed as a short-term solution for sleep.
+Many people are misinformed about the proper usage of Sleeping Pills and believe they cannot be addicted, which is completely untrue.
+Users frequently up their doses (without the guidance of a doctor) when they urgently want to sleep, thus increasing their tolerance and their risk for dependence and addiction.

 Common signs of addiction include:

 - Using the pill every time you want to fall asleep

 - Not being as impacted by the same amount of the drug